 Can dogs eat mango?
 Yessiree!

 Mangoes are such a yummy treat during summertime.
 Your dog might think so too!
-These vibrant and delicious fruits can dogs eat are safe for your pup to enjoy in moderation.
+These vibrant and delicious fruits are safe for your pup to enjoy in moderation.

 Benefits of Mango